sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/other.md

 }
 ```

-Go to Admin > External services > Add external service > Single Git repositories.
+Go to Admin > Manage Repositories > Add repositories > Single Git repositories.
 Input the above configuration.
 Your directories should now be syncing in Sourcegraph.

 ### Advanced configuration